-The latest research says that one fruit may really have huge health benefits.
+Research has revealed that one fruit could have really huge health benefits.
 At least for folks fighting the effects of Alzheimer’s disease (AD).
 This is welcome news for some 36 million people worldwide with the disease.

 The latest Alzheimer’s drugs have been plagued by failure.
 Cutting-edge drugs like Alzhemed and Flurizan have failed to fight AD.
 Two studies on Semagacestat, a drug from Eli Lilly, were halted after the drug worsened dementia symptoms in patients.